-· Ohio voters who have moved in-state can also update their address and vote at the precinct

-• Ohio Rev. Code §§ 3503.16, 3505.181
+- Ohio voters who have moved in-state can update their address and vote at the precinct for their new residence but must cast a provisional ballot.
+Voters do not need to follow up with additional documentation if they voted provisionally for this reason. - Ohio Rev. Code §§ 3503.16, 3505.181